GluuFederation/docs-supportportal-prod/sources/user-guide/how-to-ask.md

 The more code there is to go through, the less likely people can find your problem.
 Streamline your example in one of two ways:

 Restart from scratch.
 Create a new program, adding in only what is needed to see the problem.
 This can be faster for vast systems where you think you already know the source of the problem.
 Also useful if you can't post the original code publicly for legal or ethical reasons.

 Divide and conquer.
 When you have a small amount of code, but the source of the problem is entirely unclear, start removing code a bit at a time until the problem disappears – then add the last part back.
-Minimal and readable

-Minimal does not mean terse – don't sacrifice communication to brevity.
-Use consistent naming and indentation, and include comments if needed to explain portions of the code.
-Most code editors have a shortcut for formatting code – find it, and use it!
-Also, don't use tabs – they may look good in your editor, but they'll just make a mess on Stack Overflow.

 ## Complete